 - Good writing is good writing; it can be noticed and recognized at all ages.

 - It is possible for all students at every grade to get all 5s if that is the true performance level.

 - Benchmark pieces (anchor papers) at different grades and at different performance levels will help you to see the differences in development of the traits over time.

 What's the best thing about the traits?

-It's the language, the shared vocabulary that adds such a rich component to our teaching and assessing of student writing.
+It's the language, the shared vocabulary, which adds such a rich component to our teaching and assessing of student writing.
 The traits are really nothing new; that's probably why people like them so much.
 Educators realize that this is not a trend, a blip on the educational reform screen, or simply a quick-fix way to address the many challenges of a writing program.
-Students, teachers, administrators, and the community echo the same sentiment: this just makes sense.
-The traits help kids understand what is working well and what needs to be improved in their writing.
+Students, teachers, administrators, and the community echo the same sentiment: This just makes sense.
+The traits help students understand what is working well and what needs to be improved in their writing.
 The traits give teachers a focus for their writing instruction.
 The traits give us all a common language for talking about and celebrating writing.
-Rather than a curriculum or a canned program of writing, 6+1 Trait writing offer a model of assessment and instruction designed by teachers and based upon best practices.
-Furthermore the model gives teachers lots of autonomy to select literature, sequence their instruction, and decide how to best meet the needs of this year's students.
+Rather than a curriculum or a canned program of writing, 6+1 Trait® Writing offers a model of assessment and instruction designed by teachers and based on best practices.
+Furthermore, the model offers teachers lots of autonomy to select literature, sequence their instruction, and decide how to best meet the needs of this year's students.

 ↑ back to top